News

 25th March 2025

-In this staff profile, Dr Con Kennedy speaks of the importance of education and how TU Dublin has always been his first choice for education and developing his career in the graphic design industry.
+In this staff profile, Dr Con Kennedy discusses the importance of education and how TU Dublin has always been his first choice for pursuing his career in the graphic design industry.

 Click here to read the full article.